The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part II: Moist Cases -- The Two Waterworlds: Methodology

 ROCKE-3D uses a prognostic cloud water approach with diagnostic cloud fraction \citep{Schmidt2014,Way2017}.
 Like in ExoCAM and LMD-G, a single cloud water variable is predicted; its phase is then diagnosed from temperature and corrected for precipitation from upper model layers.
 Note, however, that the cloud condensate is not advected by resolved winds or turbulence.
 Cloud volume fraction is a function of relative humidity, with a different threshold for the boundary layer and free troposphere.
 The column cloud fraction is computed using maximum-random overlap.
-The CCN number is fixed over the ocean surface (and thus for the whole atmosphere in Hab~1 and Hab~2 simulations).
+The cloud particle number is fixed over the ocean surface (and thus for the whole atmosphere in Hab~1 and Hab~2 simulations) and is equal to \SI{\approx 6e7}{\per\m\cubed} for liquid clouds and to \SI{\approx 6e4}{\per\m\cubed} for ice clouds \citep{DelGenio96_prognostic}.
 Precipitation is treated diagnostically.

 The UM represents large-scale clouds via the Prognostic Cloud fraction and Prognostic Condensate (PC2) scheme \citep{Wilson08} along with additional parameterizations of cloud erosion and critical relative humidity.
-The scheme includes three prognostic mixing ratios (water, liquid and ice) and three prognostic cloud fractions (liquid, ice and mixed-phase).
+The scheme includes three prognostic mixing ratios (water vapor, liquid and ice) and three prognostic cloud fractions (liquid, ice and mixed-phase).
 The prognostic variables are updated by process-driven increments, and all cloud types are handled by single scheme, with the assumption of minimum overlap of phases.
 The column cloud fraction is a product of exponential random vertical overlap.
-The CCN number is fixed at \SI{100}{\per\cm\cubed}.
+The CCN number is fixed at \SI{e8}{\per\m\cubed} for liquid droplets and is variable for ice crystals.
 Precipitation is formed according to a single-moment scheme based on \citet{Wilson99}.
 The warm rain is based on \citet{Boutle14b} and includes prognostic rain, allowing for 3D transport and sub-grid variability of precipitation.
 Rain-rate-dependent particle size and fall velocities allow the UM to represent better sedimentation and evaporation of small droplets \citep{Walters19}.